Mbotes/offerzen-dash/README.md

 ### Do you have any feedback on this assignment?
 For example: What did you enjoy?
 What could be better?
 Which aspects were unclear?

 - I think this was a fantastic assignment, it looked so simple on the surface level but had these interesting curve balls the closer you looked at the assignment and requirements.
-- The only thing that I was unsure of is when you sort the table ASC/DESC on communication, should the unread rows be kept as the latest and the rest of the data is sorted accordingly.
+- The only thing that I was unsure of is when you sort the table ASC/DESC on communication, should the unread rows be kept as the latest and the rest of the data be sorted accordingly.